 Executing a human resources strategy that enables employees to reach their full potential not only improves our social value, but also the economic value outlined in the medium-term management plan 2025.
 Going forward, we will continue to improve TAIYO YUDEN's corporate value through appropriate human resources strategy.

-Fundamental Stance on Human Resources Strategy
+Human Resources Strategy